The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Introduction

-If the identification ``principal series = normal matter" and ``complementary series = dark matter" is true, then the distinguishing feature could be related to the parameter $\nu$ in the classification.
+If the identification ``principal series = normal matter" and ``complementary series = dark matter" is true, then the distinguishing feature could be related to the parameter $\nu$ which is determined by Casimir operators built out of rotations and Lorentz boosts (see equation 10.3-1 in \cite{Tung}).
 Perhaps this could offer an explanation for dark matter's lack of interaction with electromagnetism.

 {\bf What lies beyond $\tau = 0$?}

 Recall the Lorentz group $\text{L} = \text{O}(1,3)$ has four connected components $\text{L}^\uparrow_{+}$, $\text{L}^\uparrow_-$, $\text{L}^\downarrow_{+}$, $\text{L}^\downarrow_{-}$.
 The $\pm$ corresponds to $\det \Lambda = \pm 1$, the $\uparrow$ corresponds to $\Lambda^0_{\:\:\:0} \geq 1$, and the $\downarrow$ corresponds to $\Lambda^0_{\:\:\:0} \leq -1$.
 Since Milne-like spacetimes are defined for $t > 0$, only the subgroup $\text{L}^\uparrow = \text{L}^\uparrow_+ \cup \text{L}^\uparrow_-$ acts by isometries on Milne-like spacetimes.